go-critic/go-critic/docs/overview.md

 <a name="elseif-ref"></a>
 ## elseif
-Detects else with nested if statement that can be replaced with else-if
+Detects else with nested if statement that can be replaced with else-if.

 **Before:**
 ```go